sukibaby/fsr-server/README.md

 # Usage

-You just pass the needed settings as flags to the program.
-At a minimum, you have to define the serial port the pad is on.

-For example, if your pad is on COM4:
+Define the pad's serial port with --gamepad

 `server.exe --gamepad COM4`

-You can also define the web port you want the UI to be accessible from, and the number of sensors.

-For example, if your pad is on COM9, and you have 8 sensors in the pad:
+Defining the number of sensors:

-`server.exe --gamepad COM9 --sensors 8`
+`server.exe --sensors 8`

-Or if you want to run the server on port 5001 instead of port 5000 (the default):
+Defining what port the server should use (defaults to 5000):

 `server.exe --port 5001`

-You  can use `--gamepad`, `--sensors`, and `--port` in any combination.

 # Making a shortcut